Graveyard slot: United Kingdom

 In the UK, overnight is defined as 12.30 to 6.00 a.m.; full-time overnight broadcasting began on ITV in 1987 and 1988 and on Channel 4 at the start of 1997, although into-the-night programming had been a regular fixture on Channel 4 since 1988.

-The main BBC channels have never broadcast through the night: BBC One has simulcast the BBC News channel overnight since that service launched in November 1997, with BBC Two's only foray into continuous television being BBC Learning Zone.
+The main BBC channels have never broadcast through the night: BBC One has simulcast the BBC News channel overnight since that service launched in November 1997 (known as BBC News 24 until April 2008), with BBC Two's only foray into continuous television being BBC Learning Zone until that service was discontinued in July 2015.
 From 2000 to 2013, BBC One repeated recent programmes during this time period with in-vision British Sign Language (BSL) interpretation under the branding "Sign Zone", before simulcasting with BBC News for the rest of the night.
 Since then, the BBC News simulcast has generally commenced between midnight and 1.00 a.m..
-BBC Two similarly shows Sign Zone, as well as This is BBC Two—a barker programme that broadcasts extended promos for BBC Two programmes.
+Sign Zone moved to BBC Two in 2013 and they also show This is BBC Two—a barker programme that broadcasts extended promos for BBC Two programmes.
+Before this, BBC Two, just like BBC One, would often simulcast with the BBC News channel overnight, often until around 4 a.m. when they would show pages from the BBC's teletext service Ceefax with music under the name Pages from Ceefax.
+Pages From Ceefax ended in the early hours of 22 October 2012 due to Ceefax ceasing operations due to the digital switchover ending analogue transmissions, which Ceefax relied upon.
+It was then replaced with the aforementioned This is BBC Two.

-ITV broadcasts home shopping, repeats of daytime programming and the ambient sound strand Unwind with ITV/STV until 5.05 a.m. weekdays (with Tipping Point following it) and 6.00 a.m. weekends.
+ITV broadcasts home shopping, repeats of daytime programming and the ambient sound strand Unwind with ITV/STV until 5.05 a.m. weekdays (with Tipping Point following it) and 6.00 a.m. weekends; prior to its launch in 2021, the slot held by Unwind was occupied by ITV Nightscreen, a service that historically provided information on network stars and upcoming shows, but in later years simply offered programme listings for the coming day.
 Channel 4 shows repeats and films during the overnight hours, while Channel 5 airs Supercasino, some repeats and Teleshopping, and starting in 2025, CBS Sports NFL coverage on most Sunday nights with the 9:00 p.m. (occasionally 9:25 p.m.) matches occasionally reaching into overnight hours if a late game starts at the later time.
 Most digital channels during this time either go off air or simulcast shopping channels, while some stay on the air.